 Information on this page is not current law.
 It details new laws that commence on 1 July 2021 under the amended Environment Protection Act 2017.

-The new Environment Protection Amendment Act 2018 (the Act) comes into force on 1 July 2021.
+The new Environment Protection Amendment Act 2018 (the Act) is intended to come into force on 1 July 2021.
 It will be:

 Focused on prevention